Alice C. Linsley

 Tamar - Zerah (oldest) and Perez (youngest)

-Often the younger son receives a position of priority or a familial blessing.
-Both sons are ancestors of Messiah, however, since the early Hebrew lines intermarried.
+Both sons and their wives are ancestors of the long-awaited Messiah.
 We find this preference for the youngest son in the stories of Abraham, Terah's youngest son, and David, Jesse's youngest son.

 Let’s take a closer look at each of these women.